avelinakim/bernie-site/_posts/2016-04-08-club-shirts.markdown

 categories: news
 ---

-Hey guys!
-So we're getting shirts made.
+We're getting shirts made.
 Yayy!
 We have a limited amount so priority will go to the members that are most involved.
 Involvement includes meetings, events, and other club activity.